jalpp/jalpp/README.md

 “Most good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program.” — Linus Torvalds
 ```

-Counter for people who sneak peaked at my profile, and leave because they didn't understand what I wrote in my repos ;)
+Counter for people who sneak peaked at my profile, and left because they didn't understand what I wrote in my repos ;)

 ![](https://komarev.com/ghpvc/?username=jalpp&color=green)